CSolution Project Structure

 There are no strict rules on how to organize the project area that stores the user source code.
 However, the following guidelines apply:

-• Each solution should have a distinct base directory.
-This directory contains the file *.csolution.yml which refers to the independent projects defined with *.cproject.yml files.
+- Each solution should have a distinct base directory.
+This directory contains the file

-• Each project should have a distinct base directory.
-This directory contains the file *.cproject.yml that defines the content of the project.
-The source code of the project might be grouped in sub-directories that are typically stored in this base directory.
-The configuration files of the software components are typically stored in a sub-directory with the name ./RTE.
+Each project should have a distinct base directory.
+This directory contains the file *.cproject.yml, which defines the project's content.
+The project's source code might be grouped in subdirectories that are typically stored in this base directory.
+The configuration files of the software components are typically stored in a subdirectory with the name ./RTE.

-• A *.cproject.yml may refer one or more software layers with *.clayer.yml files.
+*.cproject.ymlmay refer to one or more software layers with*.clayer.ymlfiles.
 Each software layer should have a distinct base directory with a similar structure as a project.
-This base directory contains the file *.clayer.yml that defines the content of the software layer.
-It also contains the user source code (optionally organized in sub-directories) and the configuration files of software components that belong to this layer, typically stored in a sub-directory with the name ./RTE.
+This base directory contains the file*.clayer.ymlthat defines the content of the software layer.
+It also contains the user source code (optionally organized in sub-directories) and the configuration files of software components that belong to this layer, typically stored in a sub-directory with the name./RTE.

 RTE Directory Structure